Tulsa Fire Department: R. D. Driskell (2012–2020)

 Ray Driskell was chosen to be the next chief of the fire department on May 2, 2012, by former Tulsa Mayor Dewey Bartlett.
 Driskell was employed with the position in late June 2012.
 In Driskell's term, he experienced the mobile rise of technology within the company.
-Former Fire Chief E. Stanley Hawkins passed away in July 2013 at the age of 92 years.
-Chief Hawkins served the department for 37 years, of which 21 years were as Chief.
+Former fire chief E. Stanley Hawkins died in July 2013 at the age of 92 years.
+Chief Hawkins served the department for 37 years, of which 21 years were as chief.

 In 2015, Captain Greta Hurt was promoted to District Chief.
 She was the first female to achieve that accomplishment.
 Twenty-three people were hospitalized in October 2015, after a rash of K2 poisonings hit Tulsa.
 Many were patrons of the Iron Gate Soup kitchen downtown.
 Driskell was disciplined by Bynum in 2017 after the local firefighters union issued a vote of no-confidence against him stemming from a firefighter's complaint.
 After 35 years with the department and serving a little less than 8 years as chief, Driskell decided to retire from his position.
 Current Tulsa Mayor G. T. Bynum had appointed Deputy Fire Chief Scott Clark as interim chief until the new chief was selected.